Sauceforge/Saucery/README.md

 Parallism is optional so you can exclude the `[assembly: LevelOfParallelism(4)]` and `[Parallelizable]` lines if you wish.

 The other lines are mandatory.
-Let's break this down.
+Let's break the key lines down.

 ```
 [TestFixture]